ethantrentin/Options-Dashboard/README.md

 The graph displays the option price and the payoff on the left y-axis and the considered Greek on the right y-axis.
 Finally, you can update the minimum and maximum of the spot prices considered when plotting.

-2. The second project of the repository will try to improve the previous Greeks Dashboard by adding more Greeks, and different variants of European options.
+2. The second project of the repository will try to improve the previous Greeks Dashboard by adding more Greeks, dividens and different variants of European options.